alexisbosman/OxyBooster_OnePlus2/README.md

-#OxyBooster
+# OxyBooster

-This flashable zip was designed to remove excessive files (bloatware) from the OxygenOS system.
-Additionally, it installs a few build.prop tweaks.please
+This is a TWRP flashable zip designed to remove excessive files (bloatware) from the OxygenOS system.
+Additionally, it installs a few tweaks to improve the overall system stability and performance.

 Please refer to these files for more details:
 ```